viewtool/I2C_Adapter/RaspberryPi_GCC_USB_I2C_SlaveWriteRead/README.md

 # I2C_SlaveWriteRead
-An RaspberryPi project to test I2C write/read as Slave.
+A RaspberryPi project to test I2C write/read as Slave.